 The term “adultery” (sexual intercourse between a married person and anyone other than his or her lawful spouse) is considered pejorative because virtually all religions condemn it.
-In some cultures it is punishable by death, and even in liberal-thinking areas a monetary fine may be imposed.
+In some cultures it is punishable by death, and even in liberal-thinking areas legal punishment may be imposed.

-Most European countries have decriminalized adultery.
-It is not considered a crime in most of the European Union and in some parts (e.g., France and Denmark) many consider it the norm.
-Alternatively, British people and Americans, for the most part, expect total sexual fidelity from their spouses.
-Having sex outside of marriage is viewed by most people as sordid or sinful.
+Most European countries, however, have decriminalized adultery.
+It is no longer considered a crime in most of the European Union and in some regions it's quite common.
+On the other hand, people in Britain and the United States still generally expect total sexual fidelity from their spouses.
+Sex outside of marriage in these cultures is viewed by most people as sordid if not sinful.

-Many falsely believe that a happily married man would not have sex outside of his marriage, and no wife would jeopardize a happy marriage by becoming sexually involved with another man.
-To these thinkers, having an affair is proof that there is something lacking in the marriage.
+Many falsely believe that no happily married man would ever have sex outside of his marriage—and that no wife would jeopardize a happy marriage by becoming sexually involved with another man.
+To these thinkers, the affair is proof that there is something lacking in the marriage.
 In truth, people get involved in extramarital relationships for a variety of reasons, only some of which are due to marital problems or personal distress.

-While it is true that sexually frustrated husbands or wives are apt to seek from others what they cannot obtain from their spouses, a large disparity in sexual appetite is only one reason why people commit adultery.
-Other reasons include the manic phase of bipolar depression (during which people often engage in extramarital sex largely as a feature of their illness), and hypersexuality as a component of some compulsive and/or impulse control disorders.
-Even in a sexually satisfying and fulfilling marriage, significant personal insecurity about one’s attractiveness or prowess can impel some people to have sex outside their marriage.
+While it is true that some sexually frustrated husbands or wives may seek from others what they cannot obtain from their spouses, a disparity in sexual appetite is only one reason why people commit adultery.
+Others could include the manic phase of bipolar depression (during which people often engage in extramarital sex largely as a feature of their illness), and hypersexuality as a component of some compulsive and/or impulse control disorders.
+Even in a sexually satisfying and fulfilling marriage, significant personal insecurity about one’s attractiveness or prowess can impel some people to have sex outside of their home.

 Ironically, in some cases a marriage can be strengthened by an affair.
-Just like some people who have a nonfatal heart attack can actually be in better cardiac health several years post-MI than they were before it (i.e., by losing weight, stopping smoking, eating better and exercising), some marriages that “survive” an affair can be in better shape following it than before.
-In these instances, the personal problems and marital issues that led to the affair can be sorted out and worked through in therapy often resulting in better marital health and sexual satisfaction in the post-affair era.
+Just like some people who have a nonfatal heart attack can actually be in better cardiac health several years after than they were before it—through losing weight, quitting cigarettes, eating better, and exercising—some marriages that “survive” an affair can be in better shape following it than before.
+In these instances, the personal problems and marital issues that led to the affair can be sorted out and worked through, often in therapy, resulting in better marital health and sexual satisfaction in the post-affair era.

 The bottom line is:

-There are many reasons why people have sex outside their marriages and not all of them are unhealthy.
+- There are many reasons why people have sex outside of marriage—and not all of them are unhealthy.

-In cases in which marital problems lead to an affair (or significant personal problems that are corrected), the marriage can actually be stronger after the affair than it was before it.
+- In cases in which marital problems lead to an affair, or to significant personal problems that are corrected, the marriage can actually be stronger after the affair than it was before.